PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 # Specializing a neural network with SVC

-_This article is a follow up to [this post](/characters-recognition-with-keras/), where we trained a CNN to recognise Devanagari characters._
+_This article is a follow up to [this post](/characters-recognition-with-keras/), where we trained a CNN to recognize Devanagari characters._

-Transfer learning, the practice of using knowledge already acquired to new tasks, is a cornerstone of the _efficient ML_ philosophy.
-Of course, why would you start from scratch when the problem is almost already solved ?
+Transfer learning is the practice of using knowledge already acquired to new tasks, and it's awesome.
+Of course, why would you start from scratch when the problem is almost already solved?

 In the case of neural networks, a way to perform transfer learning is to re-train the last layers of a network.
-I'm not fond of this method, as it can unnatural to implement in my opinion.
-I think a more explicit way to benefit from a trained network is to use it as a features extractor by chopping of the last layers.
+I'm not fond of this method, as it can unnatural to implement.
+I think a more explicit way to benefit from a trained network is to use it as a features extractor by chopping off the last layers.
 When you see your network as just a features extractor, retraining the last layers mean stacking a new network on top.
-But why should we limit ourselves to this possibility ?
-Why not stack any other classifier over it ?
-If we have few training samples, why not use a more suitable tool like support vector classifiers, for instance ?
+But why should we limit ourselves to this possibility?
+If we have few training samples, why not add a more suitable algorithm like support vector classifiers, for instance?

-That is exactly what we are going to do in this final chapter of our series on hand written characters recognition.
-Today, we will improve greatly our accuracy by training a CNN on the whole database (numerals, consonants and vowels), before replacing the last layers by support vector machines.
+This is exactly what we are going to do in this final chapter of our series on handwritten characters recognition.
+Today, we will improve greatly our accuracy by training a CNN on the whole database (numerals, consonants, and vowels), before replacing the last layers by support vector machines.

-_This article follows [this one](/characters-recognition-with-keras/) and presuppose the same datastructures are loaded in the workspace_
+_This article follows [this one](/characters-recognition-with-keras/) and presupposes the same data structures are loaded in the workspace_

 ### Merging the datasets